frankframework/frank-flow/README.md

 There are two simple ways to build the backend, for local and server use.

 The easiest option while developing is to just run `mvn install`.
-This will install some plugins and bundle the files into the Jar.
-This command will also copy the frontend into the Jar if ran the [build command](#building-the-frontend).
-While technically you could build the Jar without the frontend, there really isn’t a reason not to, apart from testing the API only.
-Copying the frontend will be close to instant after the first build, as long as the build folder doesn’t change, because the target folder is cached.
+This will build the backend and bundle existing front-end files into the Jar if present.
+While technically you could build the Jar without the frontend, there really isn’t a reason to do so.
+If you run `mvn inststall` multiple times, the front-end will be copied only the first time because `mvn install` does not clean up the target directory.

-The other option is meant for a production setting.
-This is because Maven will also install Node.js and NPM for building the frontend.
-This way is compatible with the Jenkins automation server.
-The build can be started by running `mvn install -P frontend`.
+The other option to run `mvn install -P frontend`.
+This command builds both the backend and the front-end.
+It is only meant for production, because with this command Maven will also install Node.js and NPM.

 ## Other projects